IamTechknow/Terraview/readme.md

 ## Testing Highlights
 * Unit tests for the Presenters and instrumentation tests for Room data access objects (DAOs)
-* Espresso tests for the map and animation dialog UI
+* Espresso tests for the map and animation dialog UI (more in MVVM branch)
 * Mockito framework used to mock the Views
 * Mockito doAnswer-when idiom used for mock implementation of Retrofit APIs
 * Dependency injection throughout the app to make testing viable